quant-mktg/bayes_mktg/README.md

 A: Make a folder and put all the scripts you need to run a toy example.
  * Ideally you'd include real data, but simulated data is fine too.
  * Include a Readme.md explaining how to run the toy example.
- * Clone the repo, add your new folder, submit a pull request.
+ * Fork + clone the repo, add your new folder, submit a pull request.

 We will attempt to bring some editorial unity to the style across the different contributions.
 So far "we" means me, but hopefully not for long!